 Two of the four scored sections of your LSAT will be Logical Reasoning, and Logical Reasoning questions account for roughly half of your overall score.
-Logical Reasoning questions lie at the heart of what the LSAT is all about, and they are the most important types of questions for you to master.
-Whether you are just starting your LSAT prep, or you've been at it for a while, you've come to the right place.
+Logical Reasoning questions lie at the heart of what the LSAT is all about, and they are the most important types of questions for us to master.
 In this brief article, we will discuss basic details about Logical Reasoning problems, look at a couple of sample questions together, highlight effective practice methods, and more.
 Let's get started.

 Here are two sample Logical Reasoning questions, along with explanations for them.
 The explanations come right after the questions, so if you want to try them without finding out the right answer, be careful not to peek!